Frequently asked questions

 Avant Cyber Insurance cover is an additional benefit for your practice with your Avant Practice Medical Indemnity Insurance policy.
 This is complimentary for all eligible practices, and no additional premium is payable.

-Cover under Avant Cyber Insurance is provided to all medical practices that hold a current Avant Practice Medical Indemnity Insurance policy.
+Cover under Avant Cyber Insurance is provided to eligible medical practices that hold a current Avant Practice Medical Indemnity Insurance policy.

 The cover is provided to the entity or entities named on your Avant Medical Practice Indemnity Insurance policy schedule, and their subsidiaries.
 The policy provides cover for claims made against the practice, including claims against your employees, directors, officers, partners, members or trustees, relating to acts or omissions committed while they were acting in that capacity.